Orlando Rojas

 Orlando J. Rojas (born 1962) is a Venezuelan-born Canadian materials scientist and professor at the University of British Columbia (UBC) in Canada, and also, a visiting professor at Aalto University in Finland.
+He has received the Anselme Payen Award in 2018 by the American Chemical Society.

 He holds the position of Canada Excellence Research Chair in Bioproducts, with appointments in the Departments of Wood Science, Chemistry, and Chemical & Biological Engineering.
 He presently is also the scientific director of the UBC Bioproducts Institute.

 Research career

 Rojas received his B.Sc. from Universidad de Los Andes in Venezuela, an M.Sc. from Universitat Politècnica de Catalunya, and a Ph.D. from Auburn University.
 He completed postdoctoral research at the Royal Institute of Technology (KTH) in Sweden.

 Rojas then joined the University of British Columbia in 2019 as Canada Excellence Research Chair in Forest Bioproducts.
 He directs the Bioproducts Institute at UBC, which develops renewable and sustainable materials from forest biomass.
 He leads the research group of Biobased Colloids and Materials (BiCMat), focusing on renewable nano- and microparticles (e.g. cellulose, lignin, proteins), sustainable processing, and bioinspired functional materials.